faerber-lab/SemRepo/README.md

 ### Overview

 [**SemRepo**](https://semrepo.org/) is a fine-grained RDF knowledge graph with over 81 million triples on nearly 200,000 GitHub repositories linked to scientific research.
 It captures repository-level metadata (e.g., contributors, issues, dependencies, programming languages) and interlinks this information with external scholarly knowledge graphs: repository authors are linked to their profiles in [SemOpenAlex](https://semopenalex.org/), repositories are connected to publications in [LinkedPapersWithCode(LPWC)](https://linkedpaperswithcode.com/), and research artifacts (e.g., datasets, experiments) are linked via [MLSea KG](https://dtai-kg.github.io/MLSea-KGC/).
-This integration supports use cases and analyses that are difficult to perform with existing resources in isolation; for instance, research _provenance_ reconstruction across repositories and publications, and systematic identification of risks to research reproducibility and software sustainability.
 Overall, SemRepo provides an important infrastructure for large-scale analysis of software within the broader scientific research ecosystem.

 We release **SemRepo** as an open resource at  [https://semrepo.org](https://semrepo.org/), including data, code, and query services: